-The Jam were huge in the UK during the punk era, scoring four top ten albums and four number one singles.
-Emerging from Woking, in the outskirts of London, the three-piece band were fast and aggressive enough to initially be considered as punk.
+The Jam were huge in the UK during the punk era, scoring four top ten albums and four number-one singles.
+Emerging from Woking, on the outskirts of London, the three-piece band were fast and aggressive enough to initially be considered as punk.
 Subsequent albums showed a heavy influence from mid-1960s bands like The Who and The Kinks, as leader Paul Weller developed as an excellent songwriter.

 Weller was supported by bassist Bruce Foxton and drummer Rick Buckler, who coped admirably keeping up with Weller’s diverging musical interests.
 Later Jam material includes the pastoral prettiness of ‘That’s Entertainment’, the terse post-punk of ‘Funeral Pyre’, and the Northern Soul of The Gift.
 Like a lot of British bands, The Jam’s six albums don’t tell the complete story – non-album singles like ‘Going Underground’, ‘The Dreams of Children’, and ‘When You’re Young’ are some of their best, as well as b-sides like ‘Liza Radley’ and ‘The Butterfly Collector’.

 The Jam broke up at the height of their success, selling out a five-night stand at Wembley Arena in twenty minutes.
 They never made much impact in the USA, perhaps hindered by Weller’s thick accent.
 The most unusual aspect of The Jam’s tenure was how young they were.
-Weller was still 18 when they released debut album In The City, and when they released their final album, The Gift, in 1982, Weller was still only 23.
+Weller was merely 18-years-old when they released their debut album In The City, and when they released their final album, The Gift, in 1982, Weller was still only 23.

 The Jam Albums Ranked